obfusk/fdroid-fakesigner-poc/README.md

 APKs".
 And no further action was taken to actually make `AllowedAPKSigningKeys` "as reliable as possible" despite the shortcomings identified.

+### Update (2025-01-22)

+It seems F-Droid is now blaming the bugs in their own code on `apksigner` [17]:

+> apksigner v33.0.x falsely verifies invalid APK which leads to wrong cert
+> extracted for AllowedAPKSigningKeys

+They are clearly aware that the APK, whilst indeed containing a v3.1 signature without a corresponding v3 signature, is considered perfectly valid by Android itself and installs without any problems on Android 13-15:

+> I could install the poc-v6.apk in an SDK-34 emulator.

+Yet they blame `apksigner` versions supporting v3.1 signatures but lacking an extra check that was added in later versions instead of acknowledging that the reason `fdroidserver` incorrectly returns the wrong certificate is that their own code is simply ignoring v3.1 signatures: yet another example that "different implementations can open up exploit vectors" and still nothing done to address that underlying issue.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].